Microfinance

 Taking out the microloan

-• Before taking out a loan from an MFO, try to study possible options and choose the optimal scheme in your situation.
+- Before taking out a loan from an MFO, try to study possible options and choose the optimal scheme in your situation.
 If you have time, turn to several MFOs for advice.
 A properly selected loan will help you solve your tasks and avoid new problems.

-• Normally, the internal passport is the only document that is required to formalise a loan.
+- Normally, the internal passport is the only document that is required to formalise a loan.
 Sometimes, a company may request you to submit the second document, such as a driver’s licence, a foreign travel passport, a military ID card or some other identification document.
 If you want to take out an entrepreneurial loan, you may be requested to submit documents confirming the revenues and expenses of your business.

-• If you pay off several credits or loans, plan payments on these debts during different periods of a month to spread the debt burden between the salary advance and the basic salary.
+3–4 days after that, which will allow you to use convenient methods of loan repayment and transfer money to an MFO’s account on time. - If you pay off several credits or loans, plan payments on these debts during different periods of a month to spread the debt burden between the salary advance and the basic salary.

-• Choose the loan amount and the loan term carefully.
+- Choose the loan amount and the loan term carefully.
 Don’t take out a microloan, if you are not confident that you’ll be able to return all the borrowed funds on time!

-• It is recommended in many countries that the maximum debt burden for servicing all credits and loans should not exceed 30–40% of your monthly income.
+- It is recommended in many countries that the maximum debt burden for

 Microloan repayment

-• Debts are considered to be repaid in part or in full as soon as money is entered into an MFO’s account.
+- Debts are considered to be repaid in part or in full as soon as money is entered into an MFO’s account.
 Use only verified means of payment to repay the debt and always keep cheques or receipts on transferring money to an MFO’s account.

-• If you take out a microloan but are unable for some reasons to repay it within the term specified in the loan agreement or make a regular payment, you should immediately notify an MFO thereof.
+353-FZ, dated 21 December 2013, ‘On Consumer Loans’, sets a special sequence of debt repayment (overdue interest, overdue principal debt, a penalty), if the sums paid by the borrower (individual) under a loan agreement are not sufficient to fully discharge the borrower’s obligations. - If you take out a microloan but are unable for some reasons to repay it within the term specified in the loan agreement or make a regular payment, you should immediately notify an MFO thereof.
 If you are unable to fulfill your obligations for a valid reason (the loss of a job, disease, a long business trip), an MFO may postpone your payment or offer you debt restructuring.

-• You have the right to an early microloan repayment.
+- You have the right to an early microloan repayment.
 In the event of an early repayment, you pay interest only for the actual term of using the borrowed funds.

-• A microfinance organisation may unilaterally reduce loan interest but the law prohibits increasing the cost of a loan in a unilateral manner.
+- A microfinance organisation may unilaterally reduce loan interest but the law prohibits increasing the cost of a loan in a unilateral manner.

-• You should always get a certificate of debt repayment to an MFO — this document will be useful, if disagreements arise.
+- You should always get a certificate of debt repayment to an MFO — this document will be useful, if disagreements arise.

 Other services provided by MFOs